What Is It Like To Be an ER Nurse? Find Out if You Have What It Takes 987839088534212 [9:30 AM] Katie Iglewski

 To become an emergency room (ER) nurse, you must:

 Due to the current nursing shortages, some ERs may hire recently graduated nurses.
-But typically, hospitals prefer to staff their emergency rooms with nurses that have a history of practical experience.
+But, typically, hospitals prefer to staff their emergency rooms with nurses who have a history of practical experience.

 Spending time gaining experience in another area of care before moving to the ER might be a great path for many fledgling nurses.
-But not all nurses may be excited about beginning their career in a low-impact environment and then ultimately switching specialties
+However, not all nurses may be excited about beginning their careers in a different environment and then switching specialties

-If you don’t like the idea of having to work in another ward for a couple of years before transitioning to the ER, you might want to consider doing your senior practicum in the ER.
+If you don’t like the idea of working in another ward for a couple of years before transitioning to the ER, you might want to consider doing your senior practicum there.
 Although this route is not a guarantee, it might make you a more appealing candidate for a job in the ER once you graduate.

 is being an er nurse stressful

 One thing is for sure: as an ER nurse, you will never have a boring day.
-ER nurses cover a lot of ground garnering both new experiences and training, and no two shifts are ever the same.
+ER nurses cover a lot of ground with new experiences and training, and no two shifts are ever the same.

 To thrive as an ER nurse, you need a unique skill set, including: